There’s farmland and a power plant in Derry Township

 Derry has a farm market, and more stores are in Danville

 Auto repair shops, landscape supply warehouses and farmstands dot Derry’s winding roads.
 Burkholder’s Farm Market has a deli and a bakery.
 The ranch-style storefront also sells produce and seasonal items, like mums and pumpkins in the fall.
-While there aren’t many commercial options in the township, that’s how locals like it.
+While there aren’t many commercial options in the township, that’s how locals prefer it.
 “None of us mind driving for groceries and restaurants,” Molter says.
 “We like how quiet it is here.”
 Danville has grocery stores, like Giant, and a downtown district with pizzerias, coffee shops and bars.
 More restaurants and retailers are in Bloomsburg, less than 16 miles southeast.

 Hunting land and fairgrounds are nearby

-Derry is near other recreation spaces, including State Game Lands Number 226, about 9 miles northeast.
+Derry is near several other recreation spaces, including State Game Lands Number 226, about 9 miles northeast.
 The 4,335-acre hunting ground is home to black bears, white-tailed deer and wild turkeys.
 Trails for hiking, snowmobiling and horseback riding also stretch across the hilly terrain.
 The Montour-Delong Community Fair is celebrated every September near Derry’s southwestern edge.
 Locals can ride the Ferris wheel, devour funnel cakes and participate in agriculture competitions during this week-long event.
-Danville has several parks with playgrounds, boat launches and fishing spots on the Susquehanna River.
+Danville has a few parks with playgrounds, boat launches and fishing spots on the Susquehanna River.
 Local houses of worship include the Derry Mennonite Church and the Washingtonville Lutheran Church.

 Cars and horse and buggies travel on Derry’s roads